lorenzkleiter/RFD3-Unindexed-MotifBench/README.md

 Per-problem numbers: [`Results/rep1`](Results/rep1), [`Results/rep2`](Results/rep2),
 [`Results/rep3`](Results/rep3).

-Against hand-written contigs (**43.52 ± 1.35**, three generation replicates as well):
+I also conputed per-problem MotifBench scores using the same bootstrapping process:

 <div align="center">
   <img src="unindexed_fixed_vs_expertguess_fixed.png" alt="Unindexed vs hand-written contigs, per problem" width="900">
 </div>

-Unindexing is not uniformly worse.
-It for example wins on `17_7DGW`, `22_1BCF` and `28_5YUI`, not because it had a higher success rate, but more unique solutions.
-Highlighting one possible advantage of unidexing.
+Here you can see that Unindexing is not uniformly worse.
+It for example wins on `17_7DGW`, `22_1BCF` and `28_5YUI`

-Note that the score is always out of 100 designs, but only 6571 of the 9000 designs generated here are evaluable at all (see below).
-The rest we scored as failures.

----

 ## Placement of motif streches in the seq. can go wrong